List of famous failed startups and businesses in India - Updated 2023

 Harley-Davidson managed to sell off 103 units of motorcycles in India in July 2020 and 176 companies in the later month based on SIAM figures (Society of Indian Automobile Manufacturers).

-On 24 September 2020, Harley Davidson announced that it would cease its sales and manufacturing operations in India due to lack of demand and sales.
+On 24 September 2020, Harley Davidson announced that it would cease its sales and manufacturing operations in India due to a lack of demand and sales.
 The move involves US$75 million in restructuring costs, 70 layoffs, and the closure of its Bawal manufacturing plant.

 There were few predictions on Harley-Davidson’s next moves.